Tesla Roadster may finally arrive in 2023 – but will it be the 'quickest car in the world'?

+In a recent tweet, Tesla CEO Elon Musk has claimed that the new Tesla Roadster should finally start shipping in 2023 – "assuming 2022 is not [a] mega drama," that is.

-The new Tesla Roadster has been a long time coming.
-Originally the world's first electric sports car, we tested the inaugural Roadster all the way back in 2009, and have followed developments on its much-anticipated successor ever since CEO Elon Musk announced plans for a new model in 2017.
+The second generation Roadster has been a long time coming.
+Originally the world's first electric sports car, we tested the inaugural model all the way back in 2009, and have followed developments on its much-anticipated successor ever since Musk announced plans for a new version in 2017.

-In the years since that iPhone-esque reveal, we've seen Musk launch a dummy Roadster into space and flirt with the idea of turning it into a hover car, but the new Roadster's arrival has long-been hampered by supply chain roadblocks and, more recently, the global chip shortage.
+In the years since that iPhone-esque reveal, we've seen the CEO launch a dummy Roadster into space and flirt with the idea of turning it into a hover car, but the new Roadster's arrival has long-been hampered by supply chain roadblocks and, more recently, the global chip shortage.

 2021 has been the year of super crazy supply chain shortages, so it wouldn’t matter if we had 17 new products, as none would ship.
 Assuming 2022 is not mega drama, new Roadster should ship in 2023.September 1, 2021